About the Expert

 - Global Military Advisory Council on Climate Change, advisory council member

 - Munich Re America and related U.S. subsidiaries of the Munich Re Group, board member

-- One Concern, advisory board member
+One Concern and 25MP, advisory board member

 Alice C. Hill and Leonardo Martinez-Diaz discuss their new book, Building A Resilient Tomorrow: How To Prepare For The Coming Climate Disruption.
 Decision-makers at all levels of government and business have been actively seeking ways to help communities build resilience to the impacts of climate change.
 In their book, Hill and Martinez-Diaz offer concrete, actionable policy recommendations and behind-the-scenes stories from their personal experiences in the U.S. government.